Music of Tennessee: Classical music

 Each summer, the University of the South campus in Sewanee hosts the Sewanee Summer Music Festival, including classes for some 200 advanced music students and a series of concerts by well-known guest artists.
 While classical music predominates, bluegrass and other musical styles also are featured.

-Cellist Joan Jeanrenaud from Memphis played with the Kronos Quartet from 1978–99 and has since pursued a solo career.
+Cellist Joan Jeanrenaud from Memphis played with the Kronos Quartet from 1978 to 1999 and has since pursued a solo career.